The best vegetables for type 2 diabetes

 Eating vegan or vegetarian with diabetes

 Eating a vegan or vegetarian diet can prove challenging for people with diabetes.
-Animal products are generally the most protein-rich options, but vegans avoid dairy and other animal products.
+Animal products generally have the most protein, but vegans completely avoid dairy and other animal products.

-Some of the best vegan protein-rich options include:
+Some of the most protein-rich vegan options include:

 - beans and chickpeas